A collaboration between

 the Field Foundation and the MacArthur Foundation

-The Leaders for a New Chicago Award enters its third year in 2021.
+The Leaders for a New Chicago Award enters its fourth year in 2022.
 The award recognizes past accomplishments and promotes and advances a range of leaders whose influence will inform decision making across the city of Chicago.
-This unique, no-strings-attached $50,000 award ($25,000 for the individual and, if eligible, $25,000 for their affiliated not-for-profit corporation) will be awarded to between 10 and 15 awardees per year.
+This unique, no-strings-attached $50,000 award ($25,000 for the individual and, if eligible, $25,000 for their affiliated not-for-profit corporation) will be awarded to between 10 awardees per year.

 This award recognizes leaders from within existing grantee organizations (within the past two years) of the Field Foundation.
 Current grantees in the MacArthur Foundation’s Chicago Commitment and Chicago-based Journalism & Media grantees are also eligible.
 In 2021, organizations that received an Expedited Grant “X Grant” in the past two years from the MacArthur Foundation’s Chicago Commitment and Chicago-based Journalism & Media grantees are eligible.
 In addition to being a grantee of either Field or MacArthur, Awardees must be working in the fields of Justice, Art, or Media & Storytelling.
 More details regarding eligibility can be found in the Nomination FAQ below.

 Awardees may use their awards as they see fit, including to support work, reflection or professional development expenses.
 Field and MacArthur foundations intend these awards to acknowledge past accomplishments and to invest in the promise of individuals to change and shape a new Chicago.
 Our goal is not to shape the Awardees with philanthropic dollars, but to recognize Awardees contributions to Chicago, to learn from them and to incorporate insights about their experiences to better understand and support future Leaders.